PitPietro/c-project/docs/simple-linked-list.md

 - allocate a new node with the element to insert
 - connect the new node to the two adjacent ones

+### 3.2.
+Recursive insertion
+To insert an element, in an ordered way, in an ordered list:
+- if the list is empty
+  build a new list containing the new item
+- otherwise, if the element to be inserted is less than the head of the list add the new item at the top of the given list,
+- otherwise
+  the element will be inserted later in the given list

+The first two cases are elementary operations while the third case can be treated iteratively or going back to the same problem recursively, but on a simpler case:  it will be possible make either an insertion in the head or go back to the empty list